orangedsoft/RailsAutoCompleteHelper/README.md

 This is a very rudimentary autocomplete app used for internal purposes.
 There are many limitations including:
 - It doesn't search any folders besides the main app/models/ folder
 - It's Mac-only but could be modified to work on Windows if you feel like dealing with declares
-- It currently doesn't work smoothly with spaces/full screen
+- It currently doesn't work smoothly with Mission Control Spaces/full screen
 - There will be many false positives/negatives for method/property/association matches since we didn't spend a ton of time accounting for different formats
 - It's intended for Rails 6.x